anthonydotnet/ubase/README.md

-# dangeasy-umbraco-visual-studio
+# ubase - What is it?
+A base Visual Studio solution for Umbraco 8.1+.
+The solution is a SOLID foundation of common patterns, folder structures, and website features which are widely accepted as "best practice" in the Umbraco community.
+USync definitions in this solution provide a

+Note: This is not meant to be a "starter kit" per se, nor is it meant to have a load of features which are toggled.

 # Setup Instructions
 1. Fork/copy this repository, then build in Visual Studio
 2. Run application and go through standard Umbraco setup WITHOUT a starter kit
 3. Go to Settings section -> usych, and click Import
 4. Go to Content section, create Root and Home nodes.

-# What is this?
-A base Visual Studio solution for Umbraco 8.1+.

-The solution is a SOLID foundation of common patterns, folder structures, and website features which are widely accepted as "best practice" in the Umbraco community.

-Note: This is not meant to be a starter kit, nor is it meant to have a load of features which are toggled.

 # Base Functionality